Hyaxia/ncju/README.md

 # NCJU - NCurses JSON Usage Viewer

+Easily identify large areas of a json file!

 `ncju`, short for NCurses Json Usage, is a file utility for Unix systems.
 Its purpose is to do what ncdu does for disks, but for json files.
 Basically map all key-value paris and show how much memory each one takes.